FlaccidFacade/ece1170-HotCivGame/README.md

 Each version is a practice in implementing different software principles, techniques, and patterns.

 This project also taught me about advance features of versioning through git and how to leverage them in development.

+This project is forked from my school account.